Fritz-kola

-Fritz-kola (stylized as fritz-kola) is a soft drink made in north Germany and shipped to many nations in the European Union.
+Fritz-kola (stylized as fritz-kola) is a soft drink made in Northern Germany and shipped to many nations in the European Union.
 It has a relatively high caffeine content and is sold in glass bottles with labels which were originally black and white, using the faces of the two founders in the logo.

 History

 Two students from Hamburg, Lorenz Hampl and Mirco Wiegert, started selling Fritz-kola in 2003.
 They had a brewery help them develop a cola recipe, choosing to use less sugar and more caffeine (25mg of caffeine per 100ml) than Coke or Pepsi, and adding lemon flavour.
 They polled people outside a shopping centre to choose the company name.
 To save money, they used black and white labels and a photoshopped version of pictures of their heads as a logo; they sold the first crates to bars on a returnable basis, and did not establish an office for three years.

 Hampl left the business in 2016.
 As of August 2020, Wiegert heads the company and owns two-thirds of it.
 The company employs 280 people.
 Five bottling plants produce the cola, which is sold in a number of European countries; in 2019 its 330ml bottles outsold all brands except Coke, and its other major markets are the Netherlands, Poland, Belgium, and Austria.
 Sales in 2015 were €7.4 million.